Assocify-Team/Assocify-PRD/template/5-mvp.md

 - Measure the number of student associations that commit to using Assocify regularly.
 Aim for commitments from at least 20 associations.

 ## Features Outside the Scope
-*The MVP must be viable and minimal.*
-*Which features don’t belong in it.*
-*How should these be eventually integrated and in what sequence.*

-### Features Outside the Scope
 To ensure that the MVP for Assocify is both viable and minimal, certain features will be excluded from the initial release.
 Here is a list of features that don’t belong in the MVP and a suggested sequence for their eventual integration:
 1. Minutes recording: audio notes of the meeting
   - We will first add the capability to view the minutes files and then later include the ability to record audio notes of meetings.
 However, this feature will not be included in the MVP.